-If you are a rising junior or senior or a grad student here at AU, and you have a solid GPA and good writing skills, the Writing Center offers you two hours undergraduate or graduate course credit and a chance to try out a teaching interest.
+If you are a rising junior, senior, or graduate student here at AU, and you have a solid GPA and good writing skills, the Writing Center offers you two hours undergraduate or graduate course credit and a chance to try out a teaching interest.

 For more information and an application, stop by the Center in Bender Library, first floor.

 The Writing Center is accepting applications for their Graduate Writing Fellowship.